jessicadavis12/Portfolio/01_midterm/q8-css/question.md

 </div>

-question a: blue- id #must buy  specificity takes precidence question b:  blue- id #must buy specificity takes precidence
+question a: red- the CSS is for the unordered list line items with the class "hilight" is red that aren't odd question b:  blue- id #must buy specificity takes precidence over the element selector